DigitalDenCloud/digitaldencloud.github.io/_posts/2024/2024-03-01-set-up-and-deploy-a-documentation-site-with-jekyll-and-chirpy-on-aws-cloud9.md

 ---
-title: "Set Up and Deploy a Documentation Site with Jekyll & Chirpy on AWS Cloud9"
+title: "Set Up and Deploy a Documentation Site With Jekyll & Chirpy on AWS Cloud9"
 date: 2023-03-01 08:00:00 - 0500
 categories: [Web Development, Jekyll]
 tags: [aws, cloud9, jekyll, chirpy, ruby, git, route53, cname]
+image:
-image: /assets/img/jekyll.webp
+  path: /assets/img/jekyll.webp
-alt: "Image alt text"
+  lqip: data:image/webp;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAMAAADNLv/0AAAAilBMVEWrq6uxsbF1dHVYV1pVVllXV1paWlyJiYrv7+/6+vqvr69SUVYeISguLjMrKzAZHSZZWVvt7e2wsLBNTU0eISdfTTZPQzIXHCZbW13u7u5QUFAfHyErKiooJygbGx1fX2B9fX1hYmFgYWBdXl6BgoHi4uKsrKyqqqqur6+wsbGxsrKys7PKy8v4+PiSJDQPAAAARElEQVQIHWNgYGRiZmFlY+fgZGDg4ubh5eMXEAQyhYRFRMXEJSSBTEYpaRlZOXmQAkYFRUUlZRVVIFNNXU1DU0tbRxcAZiwEgRfNpoYAAAAASUVORK5CYII=
 ---

-This documentation outlines the steps for setting up and deploying a Jekyll site, a static site generator, with the Chirpy theme on AWS Cloud9.
-It includes configuring a custom subdomain, such as docs, through AWS Route 53 with GitHub Pages.
+ This documentation outlines the steps for setting up and deploying a documentation site using Jekyll, a popular static site generator, and the Chirpy theme using GitHub Actions on AWS Cloud9 IDE.
+It includes instructions for configuring a custom subdomain, such as `https://docs.example.com`, through AWS Route 53 and integrating it with GitHub Pages.

+## Objectives

- -  Prepare the AWS Cloud9 environment, install Ruby and development tools, and configuring Ruby Gems.
+- Launch and prepare the AWS Cloud9 environment
+- Set up the development environment for Jekyll with Chirpy on Cloud9
- -  Configure Git and SSH for GitHub integration.
+- Configure Git and SSH for GitHub integration
- -  Clone the Chirpy theme with a starter template, and install Jekyll & dependencies for local development.
+- Set up the Chirpy theme with the Chirpy starter template
- -  Create a start script to run the site on Cloud9 and deploy the site to GitHub Pages using GitHub Actions.
+- Create and run a start script to preview your site in Cloud9
+- Deploy the site to GitHub Pages using GitHub Actions
- -  Update the About Me page, and write new posts in Markdown.
- -  Configure deployment settings, establish a subdomain (docs.example.com) for custom domain setup, and tailor the site's appearance and functionality through the _config.yml file.
+- Personalize the Jekyll site configuration and the about me page
+- Write your first post with Chirpy using Markdown syntax
+- (Optional) Map a custom domain to your GitHub Pages site

+By the end of this post, you will have your own documentation site hosted on GitHub Pages, a free hosting solution.
+The site will be set up with the Chirpy theme, which provides a beautifully structured layout and various features automatically.
+You can then focus on writing your content in Markdown, committing it to a Git repository, and let Chirpy and GitHub Actions handle the rest.

 ## Prerequisites
 - AWS Account
 - GitHub Account
-- Registered Domain on Amazon Route 53 (Optional)
+- (Optional) Registered domain on Amazon Route 53 (if you want to use a custom domain like docs)

 ## Launch and Prepare the AWS Cloud9 Environment

 > This documentation will utilize AWS Cloud9 running on Amazon Linux to set up Jekyll and the Chirpy theme.
 The Git panel extension for AWS Cloud9 will be used to provide convenient user interface access to core Git commands.
-{: .prompt-info }

 #### **a) Benefits of Using Cloud9**